Mitre 10 Cup: Bay of Plenty vs Waikato in clash for Chiefs bragging rights

 Alex Ainley, who played more than 90-games at lock for Tasman, makes his Steamers debut while Baden Wardlaw moves to the bench and Joe Ravouvou, who also makes his Steamers debut, will be on the right wing replacing Emoni Narawa, who moves to the bench, while Pryor Collier is rested.

-Other movements include Ross Geldenhuys named as tight-head prop, with Jeff Thwaites moving to the bench while Tevita Mafileo is rested and Hoani Matenga moving from the bench to number 8, replacing Abraham Papali'i, who has a mild shoulder injury.
+Other movements include Leroy Carter, who was part of the 2019 Bay of Plenty Under 19's team who won the Graham Mourie Cup at the Jock Hobbs National Under 19's tournament, coming off the bench to make his Steamers debut, Ross Geldenhuys named as tight-head prop, with Jeff Thwaites moving to the bench while Tevita Mafileo is rested and Hoani Matenga moving from the bench to number 8, replacing Abraham Papali'i, who has a mild shoulder injury.

 Waikato beat Canterbury 31-28 last weekend and McMillan praised their efforts.